esccode/esccode.github.io/_posts/2023-01-26-Computer-Security.md

 > However, in the 1970s and 1980s, there were no grave computer threats becaouse computers and the internet were still developing, and security threats were easily identifiable.
 Most  often , threats came from malicious insiders who gained unauthorized access to sensitive documents and files.
 Although malware and network breaches existed during the early years, they did not use them for financial gain.
 By the second half of the 1970s, established computer firms like *IBM* started offering commercial access control systems and computer security software products.

 > One of the earliest examples of an attack on a computer network was the computer worm Creeper written by Bob Thomas at BBN, which propagated through the ARPANET in 1971.
 The program was purely experimental in nature and carried no malicious payload.
 A later program, Reaper, was created by Ray Tomlinson in 1972 and used to destroy Creeper.

 > Between September 1986 and June 1987, a group of German hackers performed the first documented case of cyber espionage.
 The group hacked into American defense contractors, universities, and military base networks and sold gathered information to the Soviet KGB.
 The group was led by Markus Hess, who was arrested on 29 June 1987.
-He was convicted of espionage (along with two co-conspirators) on 15 Feb 1990.
+He was convicted of espionage (along with two co-conspirators) on 15 Feb 1990.git status
+>
+>